-But first let’s get into a little history lesson of where the regulation all began…
+But first, let’s get into a little history lesson about where the regulation all began…

-A Brief History on Tobacco & Advertising Regulation
+A Brief History of Tobacco & Advertising Regulation

 Whether we lived it or not, back in the day smoking was highly regarded.
-So much so that it became a family affair; with the likes of Lucky Strike, to Marlboro, Chesterfields, Winstons and more portraying everything from husbands and wives, lovers and friends and yes… even children in support of their favourite tobacco.
+So much so that it became a family affair; with the likes of Lucky Strike, Marlboro, Chesterfields, Winstons, and more portraying everything from husbands and wives, lovers and friends, and yes… even children in support of their favorite tobacco.

 But that all changed in 1962 when Italy became the first of many to restrict and regulate the advertising of tobacco.
-That same year, Royal College of Physicians in UK also took a stance advising the UK to apply strict regulation on both the sale and promotion of tobacco.
-These however, didn’t come into effect until 1965 and excluded loose tobacco and cigars until 1991.
+That same year, the Royal College of Physicians in the UK also took a stance advising the UK to apply strict regulation on both the sale and promotion of tobacco.
+These, however, didn’t come into effect until 1965 and excluded loose tobacco and cigars until 1991.

 Flash forward to today… globally those laws have become even more strict, with each country home to its own restrictions and 37 countries have completely banned all forms of tobacco advertising, promotion and sponsorship.
 But according to the WHO that is only a mere 15% of the world’s population… so regulation has a LONG way to go.